 - 1 cup or more of your favorite semisweet chips

-The original Toll House recipe works well for bars!
+The original Nestle Toll House Chocolate Chip Cookies recipe works well for bars!
 I made small batch version in a square glass dish.
 They baked and browned evenly and their texture was chewy.
-They didn’t have any butter flavor, but the texture made up for that.
-Also, since I knew I wouldn’t have any butter flavor I used a few more flavors of chips and added pecans.
+They didn't have any butter flavor, but the texture made up for that.
+Also, since I knew I wouldn't have any butter flavor I used a few more flavors of chips and added pecans.

 Possibly The Original Toll House Chocolate Chip Cookies